Lightstreamer/Lightstreamer-example-StockList-client-winphone/README.md

 * Launch the "Lightstreamer Demo" app (please note that the demo try to connect to http://localhost:8080).

 ## Build

+To build your own version of WPStockListDemo.xap, instead of using the one provided in the deploy.zip file from the Install section above, follow these steps:

 To directly import the project as is you can use Microsoft Visual Studio 2010 Express for Windows Phone.
 You can download it from the [Microsoft website](http://www.microsoft.com/express/Phone/).